alexmaramaldo/laravel-chatbot/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](http://chatbot-env.eba-mmc6apjs.us-west-2.elasticbeanstalk.com)

 AlexMaramaldo ChatBank is a friendly chat to execute basic operations in your account bank.
 Through some basic commands, it is possible to deposit, withdraw, even in different currencies.
+You can see a DEMO version running on Amazon AWS ([http://chatbot-env.eba-mmc6apjs.us-west-2.elasticbeanstalk.com](http://chatbot-env.eba-mmc6apjs.us-west-2.elasticbeanstalk.com)), using Elastic Beanstalk and RDS with mysql.

 # Introduction